No booking fees on the app

 View More Trains

-Liverpool Lime Street to Chester Train journey information
+Liverpool Lime Street to Chester train tickets and times

 Plan your journey from Liverpool Lime Street to Chester with ease.
 Explore the first and last train times, departure and arrival stations, distance, journey time, and price options to make the most of your trip.